 It is the responsibility of the superintendent to keep employees' personnel files current.
-The board secretary is the custodian of employee records.
+Employee records requests should be submitted to the board secretary or their designee as the custodian of district records.

 It is the responsibility of the superintendent to develop administrative regulations for the implementation of this policy.